HugoMatilla/The-Pragmatic-Programmer/readme.md

 #Chapter 1.
 A Pragmatic Philosophy
 **Tip 1: Care About Your Craft**

+Why spend your life developing software unless you care about doing it well?

 **Tip 2: Think!
 About Your Work**

+Turn off the autopilot and take control.
+Constantly critique and appraise your work.

 ##1.-The Cat Ate My Source Code
 **Tip 3: Provide Options, Don't Make Lame Excuses**